 The cost of natural gas in Chicago is skyrocketing—a recent press release warned that natural gas prices could rise by almost 50% over the coming winter (10).
 So if your natural gas bill this winter seems higher than expected, that’s likely why.

 Keep in mind, too, that energy waste is a huge factor in high energy bills and comfort issues.
-So if your home hasn’t been inspected recently, it might be time to see if you’re eligible for upgrades that are paid for based on your reduced energy use—ones could dramatically solve your home’s energy use and comfort issues.
+So if your home hasn’t been inspected recently, it might be time to see if you’re eligible for upgrades that are guaranteed to reduce your energy use—and solve your home’s comfort issues at the same time.

 What People’s Gas rebates are available?